 - Test before implementing – Test, retest, and then pilot your solution.
 Iron out any defects before you go for the full implementation.
 Use a network of champions for this, ideally representatives from across your organisation, and include those involved at the design stage.
 Use these champions as the people’s voice, and as an effective communications tool during and after implementation.

-- Keep things as simple as you can!
+- Keep things as simple as you possible!

 About the AuthorFollow on Linkedin More Content by Mark Lamswood